Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v20-1.md

 ### Buttons

 All buttons (`Button`, `PopupButton`, `SplitButton`, etc.) have had their appearances in various contexts modernized.
 This includes updating buttons in menu item contexts to seamlessly match the appearance of Actipro's improved native WPF menu item appearances.
-Buttons displayed as tab panel items (i.e. next to the Ribbon tabs) have a new appearance to match Office.
+Buttons displayed as tab panel items (i.e., next to the Ribbon tabs) have a new appearance to match Office.

 ### Contextual Tab Group